Network resilience: Behavior transitions in animal and human networks

-The experiments on social animals presented in Ref. \cite{couzin2011uninformed} confirm these findings.
-The authors use a group of cows to demonstrate that, for a wide range of conditions, a strongly opinionated minority can dictate group choice, but the presence of uninformed individuals (nodes holding a mixed opinion in terms of the Naming Game model vocabulary) spontaneously inhibits this process, returning control to the non-committed majority.
-The results presented in both references highlight the role of uninformed individuals in achieving democratic consensus amid internal group conflict and informational constraints.
-Figure~\ref{fig:couzin2011_fig1} shows the comparison between the final majority reached in a system without uninformed individuals and with different numbers of uninformed individuals.
-In the presence of sufficient uninformed individuals, the minority can no longer achieve the majority even by increasing the strength of minority preference.
+The experiments on social animals can validate these findings \cite{couzin2011uninformed}.
+The authors use a group of cows to demonstrate that a strongly opinionated minority can dictate group choice over a wide range of conditions.
+However, the presence of uninformed individuals (nodes holding a mixed opinion in terms of the naming game model vocabulary) spontaneously inhibits this process, returning control to the noncommitted majority.
+The results presented in the above reference highlight the role of uninformed individuals in achieving democratic consensus amid internal group conflict and informational constraints.
+Figure~\ref{fig:couzin2011_fig1} shows a comparison of the final majority reached in a system without uninformed individuals with the final majorities reached in systems with various numbers of uninformed individuals.
+In the presence of a sufficient fraction of uninformed individuals, the minority can no longer make its opinion the majority opinion even by increasing the strength of minority preference.

-Furthermore, properties of the opinions themselves and preferences of committed agents also affect the value of critical fraction. in Ref. \cite{doyle2016social}, assuming that one opinion has a fixed stickiness, the authors investigate how the critical size of the competing opinion required to tip over the entire population varies as a function of the competing opinion's stickiness.
-The authors analyze this scenario for the case of a complete-graph topology through simulations and by a semi-analytical approach, which yields an upper bound for the critical minority fraction of the population.
+Furthermore, the properties of the opinions themselves and the preferences of the committed agents also affect the size of the critical fraction.
+One opinion has a fixed stickiness and investigate how the critical size of the fraction of agents with the competing opinion required to tip the entire population varies as a function of the competing opinion's stickiness~\cite{doyle2016social}.
+The authors analyze this scenario by developing a complete-graph topology through simulations and through a semi-analytical approach, thereby defining an upper bound for the critical minority fraction of the population.